nicolgit/Azure-B2C-playground/README.md

 * 	**NicolAPIScientificCalculator**: an authenticated WebAPI that allows basic scientific calculation.
 It uses Api exposed by NicolAPICalculator
 * 	**NicolWebCalculator**: an ASP.NET MVC Web Application that allows user to perform simple calculations.
 It uses NicolAPICalculator via backend.

-we will also show how access to these API from_
+we will also show how access to these API from:

 * A Mobile App developed with Xamarin
 * Postman